 Documents should always be available in a physical form, because electrical devices always involve a certain risk.
 Photocopies are also very helpful.
 What information should I always have at hand?

-- Personal information (passport)
+- Personal information (ID, passport)

 - Emergency contact

 One item that you should always have with you when you travel is the famous Swiss Army Knife.
 This is probably one of the most versatile and useful items in the world.
 I probably have around 10 different versions of them.